RelationalAI CLI

 def R = "hello", "world"

-Here is an example that loads a model to my-database
+Here’s an example that loads my_model

-using my-engine
+using my_engine

 from the hello.rel file:

-rai load-model my-database hello.rel
+rai load-model my_database --engine=my_engine --model=my_model hello.rel

 command.

-using my-engine
+using my_engine

 :

-rai load-models my-database model1.rel model2.rel model3.rel
+rai load-models my_database --engine=my_engine model1.rel model2.rel model3.rel

 In case you want to group the models in the database, you can use the --prefix